 Communication with others

-To learn about Zoom in time for AGM or to join various U3A groups using zoom you may be interested in the following links .Just click on them U3A Zoom tuition this link will refer you to the National U3A site and you have to register your interest and Basic Zoom Tuition which is the zoom company tutorial .Again you need to register
+To learn about Zoom to join various U3A groups using zoom you may be interested in the following links .Just click on them U3A Zoom tuition this link will refer you to the National U3A site and you have to register your interest and Basic Zoom Tuition which is the zoom company tutorial .Again you need to register

 The Computer help desk team has come up with many ideas of how members and groups can keep in touch face to face using a variety of electronic methods such as WhatsApp, Skype, Zoom ,Whypay, Facetime and others .Full details below including how to set them up

 The communication is available on a pdf file by clicking on the file opposite.For those without pdf readers the full content is shown below

 The National U3A has also issued guidance ,but in pictorial form, click on this link to access Keep in touch information it shows :-

 Facebook - not recommended as it would be impossible to monitor if non U3A members try to ask for access